dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

-# About Bootstrap + gul + kit
+# About this kit
-This repo is a kit for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.
+This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
+This repo is for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.

 I use this repo personally, so this repo will be always maintained continuously.

-This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
 More detailed information about the gulp is below.

-This repo is also part of [my gulp tutorial for Windows users](https://github.com/dmxt/beginner-gulp-tutorial-on-windows)'s material for beginners to start using gulp.
-I also made tutorial for any development workflow on Windows OS on [Medium article](https://uxdesign.cc/designers-workflow-on-windows-57393856ae59).

 _To request a new version and feature or report a bug, please open an issue._

+_This repo is also part of [my gulp tutorial for Windows users](https://github.com/dmxt/beginner-gulp-tutorial-on-windows)'s material for beginners to start using gulp.
+I also made tutorial for any development workflow on Windows OS on [Medium article](https://uxdesign.cc/designers-workflow-on-windows-57393856ae59)._

 ---